Azure-Samples/terraform-fundamentals-labs/docs/03-expressions-and-functions/02-functions.md

 To exit the console at any time and go back to cloud shell's terminal, just type `exit` or press `ctrl + c`.
 To clear the screen, press `ctrl + l`

+> NOTE: The Terraform console can be tricky to paste into.
+Right-click your mouse after copying an individual command to get it to work.

 ### 1. Explore and practice a handful of built-in functions using the console

 > Built-in functions greatly help with writing cleaner code.
 We will use some of the functions in our config later as well.